hlt-mt/TM-Cleaner/README.md

 Response:

 The service sends a reply in JSON format to either acknowledge the success or to report an error.
-It include the attributes "status" and "info".
+It includes the attributes "status" and "info".

 Success: the attribute "status" is 0 and the attribute "info" contains the decision score (0: dirty, 1: clean).
 If verbosity is 1, then the input TU is also included.